drupal-deconstructed/drupal-7-deconstructed/04-database.md

 # The Database System

-**Note: This chapter isn't complete yet!**

 Brace yourselves, this one's a doozy.
-Drupal's database system is probably one of the least understood parts.
-While a decent Drupal developer might have a loose idea of how the menu router works or what happens during the bootstrap process, nobody seems to have any idea of how Drupal talks to the database.
+Drupal's database system is probably one of the least understood parts, and perhaps one of the toughest to understand.

-Lucky for us, it's not actually that bad.
-Promise!

 ## Some background information

 Before we jump into the code, let's take a quick step back.

 If we're trying to explain how Drupal talks to databases, we first need to define the major building blocks in general terms.
-Here are the three big pieces that need to exist before we have a useful system.
+Here are the three big pieces that need to exist before we have a useful database abstraction layer.

 - The connection.
-How is a connection to the database first established?
+How is a connection established, maintained, and closed?
 - The query.
 How is a query built and sent to the database?
 - The result.
-How are query results read and understood?
+How are query results returned in a format which we can use?

 Thankfully, [PDO](http://php.net/manual/en/intro.pdo.php) ("PHP Data Objects") exists for PHP, which has stock solutions for each of those three.
+There are two classes here that we need to be aware of.

-- The `PDO` class handles creating, maintaining, and closing the connection between PHP and whatever database you're using.
+- The `PDO` class handles creating, maintaining, and closing **the connection** between PHP and whatever database you're using.
-- The `PDOStatement` class handles querying the database (using "prepared statements" which is where the name comes from) as well as returning results.
+- The `PDOStatement` class handles **querying the database** (using "prepared statements" which is where the name comes from) as well as **returning results**.

 That's it.
+Those are the two major pieces of PDO, and you can see that each of our three major pieces in the list above above are addressed in one of those two classes.

-Those are the two major pieces of PDO.
-There is also a `PDOException` class and some drivers for different databases, but those are just details.
+*Note: there are more `PDO` classes than just those two.
+There is also a `PDOException` class and some driver classes for different databases, for example, but those aren't important for the purposes of our understanding right now.*

-Congratulations, you know enough about PDO to understand what Drupal is doing.
+Congratulations, you know enough about PDO to understand how Drupal is using it!
 In fact, a lot of PDO will look familiar to you if you've done some querying with Drupal.
 For example, `fetchAll()` and `rowCount()` are core functions of the `PDOStatement` class.

 ## A (not so) quick summary